Heyoxe/Adobe-SVG-to-Arma-Config/README.md

 ### Limitations
 1. XD2A3 **will not** accept Artboards format other than **1920x1080**
 2. XD2A3 **will not** export elements other than **Rectangles**, **Texts**, **Images** or **Groups**
-3. XD2A3 **may or may not** export your GUI if you don't name your elements
-4. XD2A3 **will not** export your GUI if you have borders on any of your element
+3. XD2A3 **will not** export your GUI if you have borders on any of your element

-	**How do I know if my SVG is not compatible?** If you upload it and nothing happens, it's not.
-If you think that you've followed all the steps correctly, please open an Issue on GitHub
 ------------
 ### How to use it
 1. Build your GUI in Adobe XD, don’t forget, only Groups and Rectangles will be rendered in the generated Config.